CodeWithKyrian/copperx-telegram/docs/setup.md

 These credentials are used for client-side connection to receive notifications in real time.

+## Fastify Server Configuration

+The bot uses Fastify, a high-performance web framework, to handle both Telegram webhook requests and provide additional endpoints:

+### Health Check Endpoint

+A health check endpoint is available at `/health` or the root path (`/`).
+This endpoint returns a simple JSON response indicating the server status, which is useful for:

+- Keep-alive pings to prevent idle timeouts on platforms like Render
+- Health checks for container orchestration systems
+- Monitoring service status

+### Environment Variables

+Configure the server with these environment variables:

+- `APP_PORT`: The port the server will listen on (defaults to 3000 or the value of `PORT`)
+- `APP_HOST`: The host to bind to (defaults to `0.0.0.0` to listen on all network interfaces)
+- `APP_DOMAIN`: Your application's domain name (used for webhook configuration)

+For Render and similar platforms, binding to `0.0.0.0` is essential to properly expose the server port.

+### Development and Production Modes

+The application automatically handles both development and production modes:

+- **Development Mode**: Uses long polling to receive updates from Telegram
+- **Production Mode**: Uses webhook to receive updates, which is more efficient for production environments

 ## Running in Development Mode

 For local development: